Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Snappa

-Snappa owns its niche and owns it well.
-If you're churning out social media graphics — think content agencies, social managers, small business clients — Snappa's preset dimensions, locked templates, and simple editor make it genuinely fast.
-When I tested it, I created 10 sized social posts in about 25 minutes.
-That kind of speed is hard to beat when you're billing by the project.
+Snappa lives in a specific niche and it completely owns that niche.
+If you're producing social media graphics at volume — think content agencies, social media managers, small business clients — Snappa's preset dimensions, locked templates, and dead-simple editor make it genuinely fast.
+I created 10 sized-and-formatted social posts in about 25 minutes.
+That kind of speed is hard to argue with when you're billing by the project.

-It's not trying to be Figma or Affinity Designer, and that focus is actually a strength.
+It's not trying to be Figma or Affinity Designer, and that focus is actually a strength rather than a limitation.

 Key Features: